nav-left cat-right

 On the other hand, there is something that never changes, and you are connected with that.
 In fact, you are That.

-As it says in Answers From Silence, “At each time in your life, there was a part of you that was always there and that was always the same.”
+Answers From Silence says, “At each time in your life, there was a part of you that was always there and that was always the same.”

 This is the dimension of changelessness that is expressed in us as being pure consciousness.
 The quality of pure consciousness is that it is conscious only of being conscious.